jscoobyced/jsc-k3s-dashboard/README.md

 # JSC Poor man's Kubernetes Dashboard

 Initially tested on [Rancher's k3s](https://rancher.com/products/k3s), which includes by default the metrics services.
-It should work on any kubernetes implementation, but you might have to add the metrics services if they are not already there.
+It should work on any kubernetes implementation, but you might have to add the metrics services if they are not already there (for minikube, run `minikube addons enable metrics-server`)

 ---
 ## Getting Started